Gimlet Media: People

 Alex Blumberg, a radio journalist, producer for This American Life, and co-founder of Planet Money, came up with the idea of a for-profit podcast network after the success of a T-shirt fundraising campaign for Planet Money.
 He chose to document the foundation of Gimlet in the first season of StartUp, the company's first show.

 Gimlet's co-founder, Matthew Lieber, holds an MBA from the MIT Sloan School of Management, is a former radio producer at WNYC, and worked as a management consultant with the Boston Consulting Group.

 Lydia Polgreen was managing director until she left for The New York Times.

 Shows

-Current shows

 Science Vs was originally launched and produced by the Australian Broadcasting Corporation (ABC) as part of ABC Radio's First Run digital-first podcast program, before Gimlet announced in October 2015 the podcast was moving to and relaunching on their network in 2016.

 The Pitch was originally launched as an independent podcast in July 2015 and joined Gimlet in 2017.
+The show returned to independent production in 2022.

 Story Pirates was originally launched independently in October 2013, later joining Gimlet in 2017.